chuigda/CoreBlogPHP-NG/content/research/io-monad-kiddies-wcsndm.md

 ## Encapsulating the `World`

 To prevent such leaking issues, it's a natural thought to wrap the `World` type and its manipulations into new types and new functions.
 That's encapsulation -- the bread and butter of software engineering.
-But on the contrary to what you may think, we are not going to wrap the `World` itself, but rather its manipulators.
+But contrary to what you may think, we are not going to wrap the `World` itself, but rather its manipulators.
 Let's define a new type `WorldChanger` that wraps functions that take a `World` and return a new value and a new `World`:

 ```haskell
 newtype WorldChanger a = WorldChanger { runWorldChanger :: World -> (a, World) }